anil-maurya/quickIdea/README.md

 ## Contribution

-We welcome contributions from the open-source community to enhance the Idea Recorder Chrome Extension.
+We welcome contributions from the open-source community to enhance the QuickIdea Chrome Extension.
 Feel free to fork this repository, make improvements, and submit pull requests.
 Your contributions will help make this tool even more valuable to users.

 ## TODO

-[ ] Sync with Obsidian
+- [ ] Sync with Obsidian
-[ ] Enhance Appearance
+- [ ] Enhance Appearance
-[ ] cross platform application
+- [ ] cross platform application

 ## License